 Diary studies as a user research method enable respondents to record their behaviors, habits and daily life over a period (usually around seven days to cover both weekdays and weekends).
 Through this, we can remotely understand how respondents interact with products in real-life scenarios.

-At the beginning of this project, we set up the diary session so that the participants could consciously record the using experience and scenarios in their daily routine before being interviewed.
+At the beginning of this project, we set up the diary session so that the participants could consciously record the user experience and scenarios in their daily routine before being interviewed.
 This enables the following interview to cover more testing tasks as well as dig more in-depth in specific areas within a limited time frame.
 After the necessity to switch from an in-home interview to a video interview, the diary study also provided more invaluable information about the environment and daily behaviors.
 This, in a way, made up for the lack of not being able to conduct on-site observations.

 “After the necessity to switch from in-home interview to video interview, the diary study also provided more invaluable information about the environment and daily behaviors.
 This in a way made up for the lack of not being able to conduct on-site observations.”